alessfg/nginx-oss-apb/README.md

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

-## How to Install ann Test the NGINX OSS Service
+## How to Install and Test the NGINX OSS Service

 1. Login to your `oc` cluster via the command that [catasb](https://github.com/fusor/catasb) will output at the end of the installation process.
 2. Clone the NGINX OSS APB repository (this repository).